pulumi/pulumi-aws-native/README.md

 ---
 > [!NOTE]
-> AWS Cloud Control is in public preview.
 > This provider covers all resources as supported by the [AWS Cloud Control API](https://aws.amazon.com/cloudcontrolapi/).
 This does not yet include all AWS resources.
 See the [list of supported resources](https://github.com/pulumi/pulumi-aws-native/blob/master/provider/cmd/pulumi-gen-aws-native/supported-types.txt) for full details.

 For new projects, we recommend starting with our primary [AWS Provider](https://github.com/pulumi/pulumi-aws) and adding AWS Cloud Control resources on an as needed basis.